krosa/kyladelrosario/_posts/2020/2020-01-17-clear-and-concise-won't-do.md

 **Unhealthy rivalry:** Wanting to be the _only_ published writer in a small two-person family.

-My partner writes under and hour while listening to music with lyrics.
+My partner writes under an hour while listening to music with lyrics.
 He writes several articles a day, while it takes me a few days to come up with a short story.
 I can't listen to lyrics.
 To be fair, he's a journalist, and I'm a short story writer.
 Journalism and fiction are different, but that doesn't stop me from being irritated at our different pacing.
 I want to take my time with a story.
 Savour it.
 Entertain each idea that pays a visit.

 Time to try something different.
 What if I forego my real-time editing and just focus on getting the words out?
 As a lover of documentation, I like to deliver information in the clearest and most concise way possible so that people would actually read documentation.
 However, this hasn't helped me in writing stories.